 Bond Measure KK was also approved in November 2016 and provides loans for acquisition-related and rehabilitation costs associated with developing, protecting, and preserving long term affordable housing throughout the city.
-The \$100,000.000 in funds were available to a number of borrowers, including affordable housing developers and community land trusts.
-The program was limited to buildings with one to four units.
-Measure KK funds have been entirely committed.
+The \$3,000,000 in funds are available to a number of borrowers, including affordable housing developers and community land trusts.
+The program is limited to buildings with one to four units.